-Children and young people can be particularly vulnerable in residential settings and there are additional requirements for children's homes therefore we must comply with the quality standards and relevant children's homes regulations working closely with Somerset County Council and any local authorities that have placed their children at St George's Catholic School.
+Children and young people can be particularly vulnerable in residential settings and there are additional requirements for children's homes therefore we must comply with the quality standards and relevant children's homes regulations working closely with Somerset County Council and any local authorities that have placed their children at St George's Catholic Primary School.

-We are commitment to ensure that our children and young people are safe from harm and able to develop, thrive and fulfil their potential.
+We are committed to ensure that our children and young people are safe from harm and able to develop, thrive and fulfil their potential.
 We value and nurture each child as an individual with talents, strengths and capabilities that can develop over time, by fostering positive relationships and establishing clear boundaries of acceptable behaviour.

 Working in close partnership with the school we support their emotional, mental and physical health needs, nurturing their learning, including out of school learning and preparation for independence.
 We have high expectations of our staff as committed members of a team to provide a safe and stimulating environment in high quality buildings.

 Regulation 5 of the Children's Homes (England) Regulations 2015 and quality standards states that it "crucial that the home works in close partnership with all those who play a role in protecting and caring for the child, but in particular the child's local authority and statutory social worker.
-The document can be found <a href="https://example.com/hemes/scales/beauthority-new-months.com/hemes/scales/b

 Boarding schools must have due consideration to the Boarding Schools National Minimum Standards (April 2015) which sets down the national minimum standards (standards) to safeguard and promote the welfare of children for whom accommodation is provided by boarding schools.
 The standards do not override the need for schools to comply with other legislation which sets the standards for independent schools, and legislation covering health and safety, fire or planning regulations.
 However, boarding school should have 'have regard to' the standards and can demonstrate that it either complies with the guidance or has considered the guidance and has good reason for departing from it.
+Boarding schools NMS.